pnordahl/rust-postal/README.md

 // initialize a context to work with let mut ctx = Context::new();

-// enable address expansion for this context ctx.init(InitOptions{parse_address: true}).unwrap();
+// enable address parsing for this context ctx.init(InitOptions{parse_address: true}).unwrap();

-// these options are safe to persist and reuse between calls to `expand_address`.
+// these options are safe to persist and reuse between calls to `parse_address`.
 // Note: `language` and `country` are technically options that libpostal will accept
 // for purposes of parsing addresses, but it ignores them at present. let mut opts = ParseAddressOptions::new();